FIRST-Tech-Challenge/ftcdocs/docs/source/apriltag/vision_portal/apriltag_camera_calibration/apriltag-camera-calibration.rst

 ``xml``.

 Android RC phone cameras also need calibration data for good pose estimates.
-The FTC SDK provides no lens intrinsics for these cameras.
+The SDK provides no lens intrinsics for these cameras.

 ====